By: S. Elizabeth Williams, MD, MPH, FAAP

 hand hygiene is the best way to prevent the spread of fifth disease in

 school, child care, and at home.
-Remind children to throw away used tissues and make sure that surfaces and objects that children touch are cleaned and sanitized regularly.
+Remind children to cough or sneeze into a tissue or their elbow, but not their hand, and to throw away used tissues.
+It is also important to make sure surfaces and objects are cleaned and sanitized regularly.

 When can my child go back to school or child care?